Jaws 2: Plot

-Four years after the killing of the great white shark, a new hotel opens on Amity Island, while another great white shark kills two scuba divers photographing the wreckage of the Orca.
+Four years after the killing of the great white shark, another great white shark kills two scuba divers photographing the wreckage of the Orca.
 Their camera, which took pictures during the attack, is later recovered by Deputy Jeff Hendricks.
-The next day the shark kills Terri, a water skier, before attacking Diane Hetfield, the pilot of the boat, who attempts self-defense by using a gas tank and flare gun, but the boat explodes, killing her and severely burning the shark's face.
+The next day the shark kills a water skier and the pilot of the boat, who uses a flare gun in self-defense; however, the boat explodes, killing her and severely burning the shark's face.

 An orca carcass is found on the beach.
 Police Chief Martin Brody believes that a shark is responsible.
-He then finds floating debris from the destroyed speedboat and Diane's burnt remains.
+He then finds floating debris from the destroyed speedboat and the driver's burnt remains.
 Brody attempts to contact oceanographer Matt Hooper for help, but he is away on a research expedition in Antarctica.
 When Brody raises his concerns, Mayor Larry Vaughn urges him not to press the issue, concerned about Brody's mental state and worried about jeopardizing the island's tourism and new development plans.
-Concerned for his family's safety, Brody forbids his 16-year-old son Mike from going out on the water.
+Concerned for his family's safety, Brody forbids his 17-year-old son Mike from going out on the water.

 The following day, Brody watches the beach from an observation tower and causes a panic after mistaking a school of bluefish for a shark and shooting at it.
 His fears are confirmed, however, when photos from the diver's camera are processed, and one of them shows a closeup of the shark's face.
-When he presents the photo evidence to the Amity Town Council, developer Len Peterson dismisses his concerns, and the council votes to remove Brody as police chief, with Vaughn the only member not voting against him.
+When he presents the photo evidence to the Amity Town Council, developer Len Peterson dismisses his concerns, and the council votes to remove Brody as police chief.

 The next morning, Mike defies his father's orders by going sailing with his friends.
 He reluctantly brings his 9-year-old brother Sean, who catches him trying to sneak out, to keep him from tattling on him to their parents.
 Marge, another teen, takes Sean with her, and they head out on six boats, going past a team of divers led by instructor Tom Andrews.
 Shortly after submerging, Andrews encounters the shark in a kelp forest.
 Panicking, he rushes to the surface, causing a bends attack and an embolism.
-Later, the shark hits the boat of teenage couple Eddie Marchand and Tina Wilcox, who are separated from the main group, and mauls Eddie to death.
+Later, the shark hits the boat of teenage couple Eddie Marchand and Tina Wilcox, who separate themselves from the main group, and the shark kills Eddie.